adriankarlen/vscode-relapce/README.md

 -   Uniform text color on tabs
 -   Thicker border on active tab
 -   Theme color on color picker border

+> **Note**\
+> The horizontal activity bar is still quite buggy with the positioning of the panes.
+> This is due to it being hard to determine when the vertical offset is needed to
+> be applied.
+I'm still trying to figure out this, so if you have any ideas pull
+> requests are welcome.
+A current workaround to fix the positioning is by resizing
+> the sidebar.

 &nbsp;